 - Initiate changes that lead to increased Scrum team productivity

-- Collaborate with other scrum masters to fully activate scrum within an organisation
+- Collaborate with other scrum masters to fully activate scrum within an organization

 Remember that the main goal of a scrum master in a company is to help stakeholders adapt to the Scrum framework and Agile Methodologies.
-Alongside this, the scrum master should help the company have a stable and self-organising team with a clear roadmap and help the company identify organisational impediments.
+Alongside this, the scrum master should help the company have a stable and self-organizing team with a clear roadmap and help the company identify organizational impediments.

 To recap here are other roles and responsibilities of a Scrum Master that embody this goal: